 About Betsy Eves & Recipes for Reform

-Always onward, ever upward — not in pursuit of perfection, but of integrity, accountability, and trust.
+Always onward, ever upward — not toward perfection.
+Toward integrity, accountability, and trust.

 About the Founder

 Betsy Eves has spent nearly two decades at the crossroads of family, service, and systems.
-Her leadership didn’t start in a boardroom; it started with a circle of military spouses gathered around kitchen tables during long deployments.
-As a Family Readiness Group leader, she built networks of care for hundreds of soldiers and families — work that earned her the U.S. Army’s Commander’s Award for Public Service and the Patriotic Civil Service Award.
+Her leadership didn’t start in a boardroom — it started with military spouses gathered around kitchen tables during long deployments, doing the work that keeps families upright when everything feels uncertain.
+As a Family Readiness Group leader, she built networks of care for hundreds of soldiers and families — work recognized with the U.S. Army’s Commander’s Award for Public Service and the Patriotic Civil Service Award.

 In 2009, Betsy created JavaCupcake.com, transforming a small baking blog into one of the most widely read military spouse platforms in the world.
-Millions connected with her words, and national conferences invited her to teach others how to turn story into influence.
-That early digital work taught her a truth that has carried forward into Recipes for Reform: personal voice, when shared honestly, can shift culture.
+Millions found her through recipes — and then stayed for the writing that named what military family life actually feels like.
+That early digital work taught her a truth she still trusts: when people finally have words for what they’ve lived, they stop doubting themselves — and they start leading.

 From 2018 to 2021, she directed Operation Gratitude’s wounded hero and caregiver programs, serving more than 24,000 participants nationwide and coordinating 15,000 volunteers.
-In 2022, she founded Rock Island Farm, a living laboratory for retreats and trauma-informed care, and piloted the Military Family Inclusion Model (MFIM) — a framework designed to help organizations measure their promises against families’ lived reality.
+In 2022, she founded Rock Island Farm, a living laboratory for retreats and trauma-informed care, and piloted the Military Family Inclusion Model (MFIM) — a framework designed to measure the distance between what organizations promise and what families actually experience.

 Betsy’s leadership has been recognized nationally: Harvard’s National Preparedness Leadership Initiative, the University of Rochester’s Firearm Safety for Suicide Prevention Steering Committee, and the University of Notre Dame’s Leadership in Ethics program, where she was selected for the inaugural cohort in 2025.